dharnitski/dharnitski.github.io/_posts/2019-04-29-skip-tests-in-go.md

     go test .

-With VS Code we can run tests in current package upon file save event.
-Check [Environment Setup]({{ site.baseurl }}{% post_url 2019-04-08-setup-go-on-mac %}) instructions to see how to properly configure it if you practice TDD.
+With VS Code we can trigger tests run in current package for file save event.
+Check [Environment Setup]({{ site.baseurl }}{% post_url 2019-04-08-setup-go-on-mac %}) instructions to see how to configure that hook.

 ## Run tests for specific package

-There are two ways to run package tests.
-One way is to use file system relative path to package folder.
+There are two ways to specify package you want to.
+One way is to use file system relative path that points to package folder.
 Second option is full package name.

 This is how you can test specific package from command line: